cheng81/wirez/README.md

  - Reload dependent modules
  - Script version for start an application

+## When to use Wirez

+First and most important: you do not use Wirez to handle system modules (such as `http` or other npm-installed modules).
+Instead, you want to use Wirez to handle runtime objects, and relationships between them.

+As a simple example, imagine that you have an application server that exposes two functions, `register` and `remove`, to manage simple `HTTP` applications.
+One wirez-module is the one that creates the http-server, and each application requires this module.

+Now, if you use Wirez to manage the application modules, you will be able to add, remove and restart http applications without bringing down the http server.
+See `example/simple-http`.

 ## How to use it

 Instead of calling `require(module)`, call `require('wirez').r(module)`.
 This way, Wirez will link `module` as a dependency for the current module.
 If the dependency is at a certain point stopped, the calling module will be stopped too.